StevenLambion/SwiftDuxNavigation/README.md

 ```

 ### SplitNavigationView
-The SplitNavigationView uses UISplitViewController to display a master-detail format.
+The SplitNavigationView uses UISplitViewController on iOS to display a master-detail interface.
 Below is an example of a master-detail notes app.
-The SplitNavigationView automatically handles the expanded and collapsed display mode as long as an active detail route exists.
-The root detail route is ignored when in collapsed mode.
+The SplitNavigationView automatically handles the expanding and collapsing of the detail route.
+The root detail route ("/") is ignored when in collapsed mode to provide a placeholder option.

 ```swift
 SplitNavigationView {